 I’ve probably mentioned this before, but I have very limited counter space.
 However, that has not stopped me from owning numerous kitchen appliances that I probably don’t need (looking at you SodaStream) but desperately love (looking at you SodaStream).
 And then of course I have all the stuff that I actually, truly need like a blender, food processor (this is actually new but I can’t remember life without it all of a sudden?), my various coffee-creating things (so very important) and so on.

 And while I’m fairly good at talking myself into things even if I don’t need them (still looking at you lovingly SodaStream), the ONE thing I actually can’t get myself to buy?
 A ice cream maker!

-Now there's a possibility I won't ever need one!
-Has anyone else tried no churn ice cream before?
-I know it's been around for a while, and I now deeply regret holding off for so long.
+Luckily, now there’s a possibility I won’t ever need an ice cream maker!
+Has anyone else tried no-churn ice cream before?
+I know it’s been around for a while, and I now deeply regret holding off for so long.

 Aside from the fact that you don’t need a whole new gadget for this, the ingredients list is fairly small and the process fairly easy.
 And it’s SO GOOD.
 Like, obviously it doesn’t taste exactly like ice cream but it’s really, really close and still so incredibly delicious.

-Naturally, I made this one a tiny bit more complicated with the roasting of the strawberries and the chocolate swirl (but who has ever been mad at a chocolate swirl??), but I would say it's still a pretty simple dessert to put together.
-And of course, you don't have to make strawberries complicated if you don't want to - experiment with your favorite flavors!
+Naturally, I made this one a tiny bit more complicated with the roasting of the strawberries and the chocolate swirl (but who has ever been mad at a chocolate swirl??), but I would say it’s still a pretty simple homemade ice cream to put together.
+And of course, you don’t have to make strawberries complicated if you don’t want to – experiment with your favorite flavors!